Priyaaa1/Indian-flag/README.md

 # Indian-flag
-It is Indian Flag (Tiranga) made with Python, using Matplotlib.
+Made Indian Flag (Tiranga) with Python, using Matplotlib.